 Find your course

 Ria joined the College in February 2019.
 She previously worked at Berkshire College of Agriculture as HE Equine Coordinator for over 3 years, in which she achieved her BHSAI and Level 4 Certificate in Education and Training.
-She completed her MSc in Equine Science at Aberystwyth University, writing her dissertation on the 'Incidence of Caslick vulvo-plasty operations in a population of TB mares', winning the UFAW scholarship and presenting her findings at the British Society of Animal Scientists and University Federation of Animal Welfare.
+She completed her MSc in Equine Science at Aberystwyth University, winning the UFAW scholarship for her dissertation and presenting her findings at the British Society of Animal Scientists and University Federation of Animal Welfare.
 Ria has worked in several equine establishments; however, her main interests lie in SJ and reproduction and stud management.
 She worked for an International show jumper as sole groom, a stud farm as Head Groom and a relief groom for Lluest Equine Centre.
 Ria also enjoyed numerous successes competing in SJ and ODE, being Northern Ireland Riding Club Junior Open Champion and All Ireland School Champion 2009-2010.
 She continues to compete unaffiliated SJ and ODE when she travels back to NI.

 Equine Teaching Facilities